War in Iraq (2013–2017): 2014

 In September, the United States sent an additional 250 troops to protect American personnel, while the first engagement of the British military against ISIL targets took place when a British Panavia Tornado jet dropped a Paveway IV bomb on "a heavy weapon position" operated by ISIL in northwest Iraq at the end of the month.
 In addition, Australia offered 200 special forces to the Kurds and 600 Australian troops landed in the UAE.
 The following month, Australia authorized its special forces troops to go to Iraq as part of the anti-ISIL coalition that day, as well as authorizing airstrikes.

 In mid-October ISIL forces captured the city of Hīt after the 300-strong Iraqi Army garrison abandoned and set fire to its local base and supplies.
 As a result, an estimated 180,000 civilians (including refugees of the previous Anbar offensive) attempted to flee the area.
 Later that month, Operation Ashura was launched by Iraqi forces and Iranian-backed Shia militias, scoring a major victory and retaking the strategic town of Jurf al-Sakhar near Baghdad, and securing the way for millions of Shia pilgrims who were going to Karbala and Najaf On the Day of Ashura.
 Kurdish forces, meanwhile, recaptured Zummar.

 On 21 October, ISIL seized terrain north of the Sinjar Mountains, thus cutting the area's escape route to Kurdish areas.
 The Yazidi militias then withdrew from there into the mountains, where the number of Yazidi civilian refugees was estimated at 2,000–7,000.
 The mountains had once again been partially surrounded by ISIL.

-In mid-November, Iraqi forces retook control of most of the strategic city Baiji from the Islamic State and broke the siege of the nearby oil refinery.
+In mid-November, the Iraqi army retook control of most of the strategic city Baiji from the Islamic State and broke the siege of the nearby oil refinery.
 However, by the following month, ISIL recaptured Baiji and reestablished the siege of the refinery.

 On 17 December, Peshmerga forces, backed by 50 US-led coalition airstrikes on ISIL positions, launched an offensive to liberate Sinjar and to break the partial ISIL siege of the Sinjar Mountains.
 In less than two days, the siege was broken.
 After ISIL forces retreated, Kurdish fighters were initially faced with the clearing out mines around the area, but quickly opened a land corridor to those mountains, enabling Yazidis to be evacuated.
 The operation left 100 ISIL fighters dead.

 Later on 21 December, Syrian Kurdish YPG fighters south of the mountain range reached Peshmerga lines, thus linking their two fronts.
 The next day, the YPG broke through ISIL lines, thus opening a corridor from Syria to the town of Sinjar.
 By the evening, the Peshmerga took control of much of Sinjar.

 2015

-In late January, Iraqi forces recaptured the entire province of Diyala from the Islamic State.
+In late January, the Iraqi armed forces recaptured the entire province of Diyala from the Islamic State.
 Furthermore, 21 January saw the launching of the Mosul offensive (2015) in which Peshmerga forces captured large amount of territory surrounding Mosul.